mhesse/numerical_modeling/index.md

 * [set_demo_defaults.m](matlab/set_demo_defaults.m)

 ## This years course project
-In spring 2024 we will develop a model for infiltration of rain water.
-We will start from the standard description of unsaturated flow given by Richards' equations.
-From there we can explore several extensions depending on time available.
-Options are: 1) Flow of soil gas, 2) Freezing and thawing soild, 3) Preferrential flow.
+In spring 2025 we will develop a model for the convection in high-pressure ice in icy ocean worlds that may controll the transfer of nutrients from the rocky interior into the ocean sandwiched between the layers of high and low pressure ice.

 ## Introduction
 ### Lecture 1 (Jan 16): Course Project and Conservation Laws